AnantharamanLab/vClassifier/README.md

 ```
 # Running vClassifier

-Two main programs are implemented in GRAViTy: vClassifier_family and vClassifier_subfamily.
+Two main programs are implemented in vClassifier: vClassifier_family and vClassifier_subfamily.
 In summary, vClassifier_family is used to assign taxonomy to query genomes with taxonomic information at family level, and vClassifier_subfamily is used to assign taxonomy to query genomes with taxonomic information at subfamily level.

 ## **vClassifier_family**